whitequill/helloworld-DLL-ADS-/README.md

 **This should be obvious, but this will only work on NTFS!**
 _I have never seen or heard of this being done before; this whole project is a proof-of-concept_.

-**be sure to change the command line variables in the Linker in the Project properties for `helloworld-DLL` and `helloworld-app` or you'll get build errors cause the output path doesn't exist.**
+**be sure to change the command line variables in the Linker in the Project properties for `helloworld-DLL` and `helloworld-app` or you'll get build errors cause the output path doesn't exist.**  I moved the code to a different computer that didn't have the same paths.

 This is a test project which compiles an Executable and Dynamic Link-Library into Alternate-Data-Streams (ADS) I have named `helloworld-DLL.ps1:.exe` and `helloworld-DLL.ps1:.dll`.
 The Powershell script, when run, will create symbolic links to the streams and name them; `helloworld-app.exe` and `helloworld-DLL.dll`.
 Files seem to be able to tell what other files are in the directory with it.
 So you can't just run `helloworld-DLL.ps1:.exe` it will complain there is no `.dll` file even though its in a data stream in the same file!
 The files need to be next to each other in the same directory.
 I do not know why.